Samsung/Tizen.NET/_posts/2019-10-02-Add-Tizen-project.md

 ---
-title: "Add Tizen project to Xamarin.Forms Applications"
+title: "Add a Tizen project to Xamarin.Forms applications"
 last_modified_at: 2019-10-02
 categories:
   - Tizen .NET